Freddie Gibbs has finally opened the doors to his SSS Resort & Casino — dropping off his luxurious new album, $oul $old $eperately.

-The album’s latest single “Dark Hearted” (Sept.
+The album’s second single “Dark Hearted” (Sept.
 23) dives deep into the relationships Gibbs has with people in both the rap game and the gang lifestyle.
 The James Blake-produced track showcases haunting harmonies that play throughout the song, as Gibbs speaks on how some people left him when he thought they would always be there — or how they abandoned him when he needed them most.

 It’s a much somber track compared to the previously dropped “Too Much,” however, Gibbs remains untouchable with his impeccable flow and wordplay.